ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	dmClient.connect();

-The DeviceFirmware object represents the current firmware of the device and will be used to report the status of the Firmware Download and Firmware Update actions to Internet Of Things Foundation server.
+The DeviceFirmware object represents the current firmware of the device and will be used to report the status of the Firmware Download and Firmware Update actions to Internet of Things Foundation server.

 **Inform the Firmware action support**